geoffreybennett/alsa-scarlett-gui/USAGE.md

-# ALSA Scarlett Gen 2/3 Control Panel Usage
+# ALSA Scarlett2 Control Panel Usage

 Refer to [INSTALL.md](INSTALL.md) for prerequisites, how to build, install, and run.